 Constellation-X will measure the velocities and conditions of matter accreting onto black holes.
-It will deploy four spacecraft each containing a 1.6m diameter telescope for measuring the spectra of cosmic sources of X-rays.
+It will deploy four spacecraft, each containing a 1.6-meter diameter telescope for measuring the spectra of cosmic sources of X rays.

 Optical astronomy became quantitative astrophysics more than a half-century ago when high resolution spectroscopy became routine.
-It then became possible to measure the speeds, composition and physical conditions in distant astronomical objects.
-The X-ray band contains lines for all of the abundant heavy elements (carbon through zinc), and has the potential to enable exploration of hot regions of the universe just as optical spectroscopy has done for cooler regions.
+It then became possible to measure the speeds, composition, and physical conditions in distant astronomical objects.
+The X-ray band contains spectral fingerprints for all of the abundant heavy elements (carbon through zinc) and has the potential to enable exploration of hot regions of the Universe just as optical spectroscopy has done for cooler regions.
 As X-ray astronomy approaches its half-century anniversary, however, imaging capabilities have far outrun spectroscopy.
+One-third of the sources in Chandra X-ray Observatory deep fields are too faint for optical or X-ray spectroscopy and their nature remains a mystery.

 Constellation-X is the X-ray analog of large ground-based optical telescopes such as the Keck Observatory and the European VLT, offering spectroscopic capabilities that complement the high spatial resolution of the Chandra X-ray Observatory.
-Constellation-X will provide a 25-100 fold increase in sensitivity over that of current and planned missions such as Chandra, ESA's XMM, and Japan/NASA's Astro-E2.
+Constellation-X will provide a 25-100-fold increase in sensitivity over that of current and planned missions such as Chandra, ESA's XMM, and Japan/NASA's Astro-E2.
 This will yield a fabulous harvest, making spectroscopy of faint X-ray sources routine and probing conditions close to the event horizon of black holes.